 To understand the technology you use properly, whether it be cloud computing, broadband or wireless services that has served you well over the years, I strongly recommend you follow the basic computer learning articles presented here.

-Once you understand computing fundamentals, you are able to understand how most technology works, which in turn enables you to efficiently troubleshoot your devices without leaving anything to chance.
+Once you understand computing fundamentals, you can understand how most technology works, which in turn enables you to efficiently troubleshoot your devices without leaving anything to chance.

 The Computer Introduction article (Opens New Window) is the only place to start, if you know nothing or very little about computers.